-Drinking alcohol affects a drinker's body, judgement, behaviour, personality and perception, initially usually in a pleasant way, but this changes after a drink or two.
-Legal BAC levels exist for driving as someone's reaction times slow even after one drink, which is why it is not advisable to drink while operating machinery or at heights, for example.

-Too much alcohol can make a person act out of character - saying things they shouldn't, act in an embarrassing way, get into arguments, or have unsafe sex or sex they'll later regret.
-They are at increased risk of getting into a fight and having things like their phone stolen.
+Drinking alcohol affects your body, your judgement, your behaviour, your personality and your perception, initially usually in a pleasant way, but this changes after a drink or two.
+Legal BAC levels exist for driving as your reaction times slow even after one drink, which is why you are advise not to drink while operating machinery or at heights for example.
+Too much alcohol can make you act out of character - saying things you shouldn't, acting in an embarrassing way, getting into arguments, or having unsafe sex or sex you'll later regret.
+Your risk of getting into a fight and having things like you phone stolen also increases.

-Question 14: How many 11-15 year-olds in the UK regularly drink alcohol?
+Question 14: How many 11-15 year-olds in Scotland regularly drink alcohol?

-a) Only 6% - less than one in every ten 11 to 15 year-olds in the UK regularly drink alcohol (weekly)
+Among 15 year-olds in Scotland, only 17% of boys and 11% of girls regularly drink alcohol.
+So around 83% don't drink regularly.

-So around 94% don't drink regularly, or at all. <1% of 11 year olds drink at least weekly - rising to 14% of 15 year olds - but 56% of 11-15 year olds have never tried alcohol.
+Less than 2% of 11 year-olds drink weekly - rising to about 4% of 13 year-olds - but 72% of 13 year-olds and 34% of 15 year-olds have never had a whole drink.

 Even though many young people have tried alcohol - legally at home with their parents or illegally with friends in public places - most do not drink regularly, whatever they might say.
+Only a small minority drink a lot (33% of 15 year-olds say they have been drunk at least twice).
+So, choosing not to drink is a good option and one chosen by many young people.